|Nutrition Facts (per serving)|

 Kinpira renkon is braised lotus root and is part of the Japanese culinary tradition of izakaya, or small plates.

 Kinpira is a Japanese cooking style in which sliced vegetables are stir-fried and seasoned with sugar and soy sauce.
-The most common ingredients used for Kinpira is gobo (burdock root) and carrot, but lotus root is another common ingredient for this cooking style.
-The name Kinpira comes from legendary muscleman, and that shows how nutritious the dish really is.
+The most common ingredients used for Kinpira is gobo (burdock root) and carrot, but the lotus root is another common ingredient of this cooking style.
+The name Kinpira comes from a legendary muscleman.

 It is not really a root but the rhizome of the lotus flower.
 For the Buddhist, it is a symbol of purity even though it is grown in muddy conditions.
-It has a knobby appearance and looks a bit like ginger on steroid.
-It has small holes throughout its length which, when sliced open, revealed the most intricate lattice design like a beautiful blossom flower or a snowflake.
+It has a knobby appearance and has small holes throughout its length which, when sliced open, revealed the most intricate lattice design like a beautiful blossom flower or a snowflake.
 It has a delicate and sweet flavor along with a crispy crunchy texture.
 It is delicious when served raw in a salad.
 Once cooked, it retains most of its crunchiness and is a great absorber of flavors, perfect for stew or other braising dishes.